diamonce/cloudclimbers/README.md

 - **YAML**: For configuring plugins and their endpoints.
 - **JSON**: For the payloads sent between the bot and plugins.

-This setup allows for a highly flexible and extendable bot architecture, encouraging community contributions and plugin development in any programming language! 🌍👨‍💻👩‍💻
+This setup allows for a highly flexible and extendable bot architecture, encouraging community contributions! 🌍👨‍💻👩‍💻

 ### Example Plugin Configuration